weblineindia/React-Native-Expandable-Flatlist/README.md

-# rn-weblineindia-expandable-flatlist
+# React Native Expandable Flatlist Component

-A lightweight node module to expand/collapse text of any item in the flatlist in React-Native.
+A lightweight node module to expand and collapse text of any item in the flatlist in React Native.

 ## Getting started